 - Go for the chemicals: I'm always a fan of using all-natural products, but when it comes to protecting yourself against ticks, when used properly, DEET is your best bet.
 Spray small amounts on your clothes, and choose products with low concentrations of DEET for your skin.
 As soon as you get home, strip down and hit the showers.

 - Know your enemy: While in the shower, it's a good time to do a tick check.
-Look for a small dark brown bug with eight legs, and check everywhere including your armpits, inside your belly button, and in your hair.
-If you discover an embedded tick, look to this video demonstrating a pain-free way to remove the tick without the use of tweezers.
+Look for a small dark-brown bug with eight legs, and check everywhere including your armpits, inside your belly button, and in your hair.
+If you discover an embedded tick, remove the tick using fine-tipped tweezers, grabbing the tick as close to its head as possible and washing the affected area of your skin with soap.
+You can also use a tick-removal tool.
 If it's removed within 24 hours, your chance of contracting Lyme disease is pretty small.